Fabrication Tools and Technologies

 Focused on students, supported by experts

-Learn by doing with the help of expert staff on-hand any time the makerspace is open.
+Learn by doing with the help of expert staff on-hand any time the Labs are open.
 Staff members bring their own unique expertise and focus, helping students to craft high-quality prototypes.

-The makerspace combines some of the most advanced and popular prototyping and product development technologies such as 3D printing, laser-cutting, foam modeling, 3D scanning, and thermal forming.
-Students have the resources to move an idea through iterative improvements, starting with hand-modeling techniques and on to medium fidelity tools like low-wattage laser cutters and low-cost 3D printers.
-As the projects get more complex and require higher precision, students can take advantage of multiple high-precision 3D printing technologies, high-powered and high-accuracy laser cutters, and various multi-step processes to create functional, presentation-grade prototypes.
+The Labs combine some of the most advanced and popular prototyping and product development technologies such as 3D printing, laser-cutting, foam modeling, CNC machining, and plastic thermoforming.
+Projects often start with hand-modeling techniques, move on to medium fidelity tools like low-wattage laser cutters and low-cost 3D printers for design iterations, and then on to the high-precision 3D printing technologies, high-powered and high-accuracy laser cutters, and various multi-step processes to create functional, presentation-grade prototypes.

 Fabrication and Machining